ros2/ros1_bridge/README.md

 This package provides a network bridge which enables to exchange messages between ROS 1 and ROS 2.

+The bridge has currently only been implemented in C++ as at the time the Python API for ROS 2 had not been developed.
-The bridge is currently implemented in C++, therefore it is limited to all the message types available at compile time of the bridge.
+Because of this its support is limited to only the message/service types available at compile time of the bridge.
-The bridge included with the prebuilt ROS 2 binaries supports the message packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)
+The bridge included with the prebuilt ROS 2 binaries supports the interface packages listed in the [ros2/common_interfaces repository.](https://github.com/ros2/common_interfaces)

 ## Prerequisites